SinghEkjot/python-hpilo/README.md

 Compatibility
 -------------
 This module is written with compatibility as main priority.
-Currently supported
+Currently supported platforms and their versions
 are:

 * All RILOE II/iLO versions up to and including iLO 4